Chapter 2. Cell Theory

 ③ Elastin

-○ Engaged in elasticity, bending, etc
+○ Engaged in elasticity, bending, etc.

-○ Rarely present in tendon and limb ligaments
+○ Rarely present in limb ligaments.

 ④ Integrin: Transmembrane proteins